mixpanel/docs/pages/docs/analysis/advanced/attribution.md

 - First Touch -  Gives 100% credit to the first touchpoint within the attribution lookback window
 - Last Touch - Gives 100% credit to the last touchpoint within the attribution lookback window
 - Linear - Gives equal credit to every touchpoint seen leading up to a conversion within the attribution lookback window
+- Participation - Gives 100% credit to every unique touchpoint seen within attribution window.
+The total number of conversions is inflated compared to other attribution models.
+For example with 5 property values, each would receive 100% credit showing 5 conversions.
+- Time-Decay - The weight of each channel depends on the amount of time that passed between the touch point initiation and the eventual conversion.
+This model follows an exponential decay with a 7 day half-life parameter.
 - U-shaped - Gives 40% credit to the first touchpoint, 40% credit to the last touchpoint, and divides the remaining 20% to any touch points in between.
 With 2 touchpoints, the credit is normalized (50%, 50%).
 With 6 touch points the middle 4 touch points would share the 20% (40%, 5%, 5%, 5%, 5%, 40%).
 - J-shaped - Gives 20% credit to the first touchpoint, 60% credit to the last touchpoint, and divides the remaining 20% to any touch points in between.
 With 2 touchpoints, the credit is normalized (25%, 75%).
 With 6 touch points the middle 4 touch points would share the 20% (20%, 5%, 5%, 5%, 5%, 60%).
 - Inverse J-shaped - Gives 60% credit to the first touchpoint, 20% credit to the last touchpoint, and divides the remaining 20% to any touch points in between.
 With 2 touchpoints, the credit is normalized (75%, 25%).
 With 6 touch points the middle 4 touch points would share the 20% (60%, 5%, 5%, 5%, 5%, 20%).